iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 Extra-curricular Activities & Achievements

-• Played Volleyball in high school and went till zonal and taluk level
+• Played Volleyball in high school and went till zonal and taluk level.
+Apart from these I played chess, Kabbadi, kho-kho, Badminton 🏸, cricket,throw ball.

 • When I was in primary school, I enrolled myself in to learning Abacus 🧮 at GNELS Abacus https://generationnextedu.com/.
 I graduated from their program.
 I did participate at state level and national-level competition.
 Even today I use visual abacus for most of the calculations I do in my daily life